-- (1) The income and property of the charity shall be applied solely towards the promotion of the objects. - (a) A charity trustee is entitled to be reimbursed from the property of the charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the charity. - (b) A charity trustee may benefit from trustee indemnity insurance cover purchased at the charity's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011. - (2) None of the income or property of the charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the charity.
-This does not prevent a member who is not also a trustee from receiving:
+- 1. The income and property of the charity shall be applied solely towards the promotion of the object. - a) A charity trustee is entitled to be reimbursed from the property of the charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the charity. - b) A charity trustee may benefit from trustee indemnity insurance cover purchased at the charity's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011. - 2.
+None of the income or property of the charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the charity.
+This does not prevent a member who is not also a trustee from receiving: - a) a benefit from the charity in the capacity of a beneficiary of the charity; - b) reasonable and proper remuneration for any goods or services supplied to the charity.